sje30/catam-julia/1a/README.md

 # 1A material

-Conversion of the matlab code that is used in the 1A lectures.
+Conversion of the MATLAB code used in 1A lectures.

 [Slides and MATLAB code](https://www.maths.cam.ac.uk/undergrad/catam/part-ia-lectures)

-All esential matlab files have been transcribed into julia and python.
+All esential files have been transcribed into julia and python:

 Topic | Julia | Pluto Notebook | Python
 --- | --- | --- | ---